cyberpay/sixeleven/FAQ.md

 **Q: How are names represented?**

-**A:** Names and values are attached to special coins with a value of 0.01 NC .
+**A:** Names and values are attached to special coins with a value of 0.01 SIL.
 Updates are performed by creating a transaction with the name's previous coin as input.

 **Q: What if I spend that special coin by mistake?**